 Extreme bushfires influenced by climate change could become a new force of extinction.
-A Recovery Hub paper on the 2019-20 bushfires concluded that about 100 severely impacted animal species should be newly listed as threatened or upgraded to a higher level of threat.24 For some of these species, fire and invasive species are connected liabilities.
+A Recovery Hub paper on the 2019-20 bushfires concluded that about a hundred severely impacted animal species should be newly listed as threatened or upgraded to a higher level of threat.28 For some, fire and invasive species are connected liabilities.
 Small mammals that survive a fire are very vulnerable to foxes and cats hunting in the bare landscapes, and galaxias facing siltation of streams from bared slopes are also at serious risk from trout.
-Twenty-two species of spiny crayfish (Euastacus species) warrant listing as threatened because of those fires, and they could face devastation from crayfish plague (Aphanomyces astaci) if this pathogen reaches Australia on smuggled pet crayfish (Box 2).25
+Twentytwo species of spiny crayfish (Euastacus species) were disadvantaged by those fires delivering ash and silt to streams, and they could face devastation from crayfish plague (Aphanomyces astaci), if this pathogen reaches Australia on smuggled pet crayfish (Box 2).29